Pacific: UAV4Resilience - Utilizing Unmanned Aerial Vehicles for Disaster Assessments in the Pacific Islands

 Context and Objectives

 The UAV4Resilience – Utilizing Unmanned Aerial Vehicles for Disaster Assessments in the Pacific Islands project was launched in January 2017 to develop the capacity and readiness of Fiji and Tonga in deploying Unmanned Aerial Vehicles (UAV) for disaster and climate risk assessments and rapid identification of damage to the physical environment in post-disaster situations.
-This project falls under the programmatic technical assistance building climate and disaster resilience in the Pacific.
+This project fell under the programmatic technical assistance building climate and disaster resilience in the Pacific.

 - Field testing of UAVs to derive best practices, and turning lessons learned on the use of UAVs into a document with best practices on the use of UAVs as well as a roadmap to guide the implementation of a UAV survey;